c-r-h/c-r-h/README.md

 on my first Chromebook so I bought a new one.
 I'm not really into hardware.
 I'm into making software work well even on substandard hardware.

-That said, there are some cool products that I've been eying:
+That said, there are some cool products that I've been eyeing:

 - <a href="#"><img align="right" height="160" src="Files/Hardware01.png"/></a>
   The [Kobol Helios64](https://kobol.io/) would be a great little platform